Kupio/PHPAuth/readme.md

 * `site_url`: the URL of the Auth root, where you installed the system, without the trailing slash, used for emails.
 * `site_email` : the email address from which to send activation and password reset emails
 * `cookie_name` : the name of the cookie that contains session information, do not change unless necessary
-* `cookie_path` : the path of the session cookie, do not change unless necessary
-* `cookie_domain` : the domain of the session cookie, do not change unless necessary
-* `cookie_secure` : the HTTPS only setting of the session cookie, do not change unless necessary
-* `cookie_http` : the HTTP only protocol setting of the session cookie, do not change unless necessary
 * `site_key` : a random string that you should modify used to validate cookies to ensure they are not tampered with
 * `cookie_remember` : the time that a user will remain logged in for when ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
 * `cookie_forget` : the time a user will remain logged in when not ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.